Lucy Lloyd: Collaboration with Wilhelm Bleek

-Lucy settled with her sister and Wilhelm after their marriage.
+Lucy settled with her sister and Wilhelm some years after their marriage.
 After living at first in New Street, the Bleek family moved to The Hill in Mowbray.
-Lucy started her work with oral histories on the arrival of the first Xam (Cape Bushman) speaker at Mowbray in 1870, after which she was responsible for two-thirds of the texts recorded until Bleek's death and the publication of their second report to the Cape Parliament in 1875.
-After Bleek's death, and true to the desire expressed in a codicil to his will written in 1871, Lucy continued working on their joint Bushman studies with the support of her sister, Bleek's widow, Jemima.
-While Lucy would undoubtedly have done this anyway, his request must surely have bestowed on her work the credibility that, in those days, was usually reserved for male scholars and researchers.
+Lucy and Wilhelm started their work with oral histories on the arrival of the first Xam (Cape Bushman) speaker at Mowbray in 1870, |A!kunta.
+Gradually, she acquired full mastery of the |Xam language and was even better able than Bleek to record and transcribe texts provided by their informants, especially ǁKabbo, ≠Kasin and Dia!kwain.
+She recorded their stories with great attention to detail, including body language.
+Overall, she recorded two-thirds of the texts recorded until Bleek's death and took over the responsibility of the publication of their second report to the Cape Parliament in 1875.